 Pre-Application

 Conference

 Submittal

 Submittal

 Review and

-Revision

-Hearing

-Hearing

-Action

-Action
+Review a

 Figure 4.J Summary of Planning Clearance Procedure

 All applications for a planning clearance shall be submitted in accordance with Section 3.05.
 Such applications must include a plot plan or site map which shows the applicant's property boundaries and the proposed location of the proposed building, fence, wall or other structure.